3rd Annual Stanford Global Health Research Convening

 2:50 - 3:50 pm Poster Lightning Round Presentations - Session II

-Stanford students, staff and faculty presenters will each have 60-seconds to give a snapshot of their global health research, followed by a 30-40 minute poster viewing session.
-Coffee and and an afternoon snack will be served during the poster viewing.
+Round two of our poster lightning rounds in which Stanford students, staff and faculty presenters each have 60 seconds to give a snapshot of their global health research, followed by poster viewing.
+Coffee and and an afternoon snack will be served.

 3:50 - 4:50 pm Oral Presentations - Session II